WKB LAWYERS

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?

-As regards the land and building register, the identity of owners is kept confidential to a certain extent: the land and building register is not publicly available for inspection by anyone, but access thereto requires a justified legal interest or the owner’s consent.
+In respect to the land and building registers, the identity of owners is kept confidential to a certain extent: the land and building register is not publicly available for inspection by anyone.
+Access requires a justified legal interest or the owner’s consent.